oomlout/oomlout/README.md

 # oomlout
-A place to describe all oomlout is upto on guthub.
+A place to describe all oomlout is upto on github.